NorthwaveSecurity/dradis-api/README.md

 # Goal

 The dradis-api python wrapper provides an easy way to access the [API of dradis](https://dradisframework.com/support/guides/rest_api) from python.
+This project is based on [pydradis by Novacast](https://github.com/ncatlabs/pydradis)

 # Installation